davejacobs/mint/README.md

   2. If you specify a template name that is also the name of an existing file in your working directory, Mint will use the file and not look for a template.
 (It is unlikely you'll have an extension-less file named 'normal' or 'default' in your working directory.)
 If you do specify an existing file, the path/file will be resolved from the directory where you're calling Mint (the 'working directory').
 To use Mint this way (and I don't see this as more than a temporary solution) you'll probably want to call Mint from within your source's directory.
 Alternatively, you can use [`Dir.chdir`][Dir::chdir method] for the same effect.

-  3. You can specify nil if you don't want a style to be rendered.
-This is useful if you're pointing a lot of documents to one stylesheet and only want to Mint the stylesheet one time. `Mint::Project` uses this technique to render a style once, independently of its documents.

 - `:destination` lets you organize your output.
-It directs Mint to output the template or document into one of root's subdirectories.
+It directs Mint to write the template or document to one of root's subdirectories.
 There is an option to specify a separate `:style_destination`, which is resolved relative to `:destination`.

   Defaults: